Math Journey - How is it going so far?

 I have been doing math in my free time for the past couple of months, and I wanted to take a moment to reflect and note down a few thoughts about it.

-Short answer - while I haven’t been very consistent in practicing math daily, I keep picking it back up again even if its only for a few minutes to solve a couple of sums or revise a few concepts.
+While I haven’t been very consistent in practicing math daily, I keep picking it back up again even if its only for a few minutes to solve a couple of problems or revise a few concepts.

 One thing that helps is journaling my learnings on GitHub.
 It allows me to review concepts quickly - I can just open the repo on my phone and give it a quick read whenever I feel like it.